MPLLang/mpl/README.md

 Features:
   * Support for the full Standard ML programming language, extended with task-parallel and data-parallel primitives.
+  * Native performance on both x86 and Arm architectures.
   * Whole-program compilation based on [MLton](http://www.mlton.org),
     with aggressive optimizations to achieve performance competitive with languages such as C/C++.